Singapore Air in talks over stake in Korea budget carrier Jeju Air

 "Jeju Air's outlook is positive considering regional air travel demand continues to increase," said Yong Jun, analyst at Hyundai Securities.
 "The potential partnership could benefit both Singapore Airlines and Jeju Air in cutting costs, expanding coverage and keeping competitors at bay."

-Singapore Airlines has been broadsided by competition from low-cost carriers in Southeast Asia as well as full-service Asian and Gulf airlines such as Hong Kong's Cathay Pacific Airways Ltd, Emirates [EMIRA.UL] and Qatar Airways.
+Singapore Airlines has been broadsided by competition from low-cost carriers in Southeast Asia as well as full-service Asian and Gulf airlines such as Hong Kong's Cathay Pacific Airways Ltd (0293.HK), Emirates [EMIRA.UL] and Qatar Airways.

 While Southeast Asia's budget travel market is highly competitive, industry experts say the potential for low-cost carriers in northeast Asia is vast, as full service carriers still dominate in China, Japan and South Korea.